-Fibroid Treatment in Kansas City, MO
+Fibroid Treatment in Kansas City, KS

 At the department of Interventional Radiology at The University of Kansas Hospital, we specialize in uterine fibroid embolization (UFE).
-Our non-surgical approach for the treatment of fibroids can be performed in 90 minutes and allows women to return home the same day.
+Our non-surgical approach for the treatment of fibroids can be performed in 90 minutes and allows you to return home the same day.
 The procedure is less invasive than a myomectomy or hysterectomy.
 To discuss your treatment options, call our office at (913) 588-1030.

 If you and your care provider determine that you have uterine fibroids, it is a good idea to discuss the various alternative treatment options for fibroids that are available to you, including uterine fibroid embolization (UFE).